michelp/metagration/README.md

 # Metagration: PostgreSQL Migrator in PostgreSQL

-Metagration is a PostgreSQL migration tool written in the plpgsql PostgreSQL scripting language.
-Metagrations are stored and applied in-database by the database.
+Metagration is a PostgreSQL migration tool written in PostgreSQL.
+Metagration scripts are stored and applied in-database by the database.
 Metagration has support for 100% of PostgreSQL's features, because it *is* PostgreSQL.

+  - Up/Down scripts are stored procedures in any pl language.

   - No external tools, any PostgreSQL client can drive.

-  - Cloud-friendly single 400 line SQL file for any PostgreSQL > 10.
+  - Cloud-friendly single ~400 line SQL file for any PostgreSQL > 10.

-  - Up/Down scripts are stored procedures in any pl language.

-  - One simple function for new plpgsql scripts.
+  - One simple function for new SQL scripts.

   - Procedures are transactional, and transaction aware.